woodpecker-ci/woodpecker/docs/docs/30-administration/11-agent-config.md

 ```

+The following are automatically set and can be overridden:

+- WOODPECKER_HOSTNAME if not set, becomes the OS' hostname
+- WOODPECKER_PLATFORM if not set, is the architecture eg: `linux/amd64`
+- WOODPECKER_MAX_PROCS if not set, defaults to 1

 ## Processes per agent

 By default the maximum processes that are run per agent is 1.
 If required you can add `WOODPECKER_MAX_PROCS` to increase your parellel processing on a per-agent basis.